eltociear/powerapps-docs.ru-ru/powerapps-docs/user/lookup-field.md

 ---
-title: Использование поля подстановки в записи | MicrosoftDocs
+title: Use the lookup field on a record | MicrosoftDocs
 author: mduelae
 manager: kvivek
 ms.service: powerapps